theodorosploumis/drupal-best-practices/README.md

 - If there is separate functionality on a custom module create all the necessary permissions (eg permission to "Access the display" and to "Administer the module" etc).
 - All the permissions titles and descriptions should start with a common used verb such as: "View …", "Administer …", "Delete …" etc.
 - Use module [masquerade](https://www.drupal.org/project/masquerade) to test other members permissions.
+- Consider using module [toolbar_menu](https://www.drupal.org/project/toolbar_menu) so you can add custom Admin menus for each Role on the Toolbar menu.
 - Create **custom admin dashboards**, do not let authors use the default Drupal admin dashboard/backend.

 ---